Tales of Graces: Plot

-In the after-story Lineage and Legacies, the monster population has become an epidemic, forcing Asbel and his friends to reunite and investigate the cause.
-Hypothesizing that the eleth from Fodra is influencing the monsters, the party travel there and discover Fodra's core has reactivated.
-They learn the core is sentient and wants revenge on the humans for Fodra's environmental decay.
-The party defeats Fodra's soldiers, the Little Queens, and have the reawakened Lambda absorb Fodra's consciousness.
-In doing so, Lambda returns to his deep sleep in order to dissuade Fodra's hatred.
-The party separates and returns to their daily life, concluding with Asbel proposing to Cheria.
-In the distant future, Sophie shares the story of the party's adventure with Asbel and Cheria's great-great-grandson.
+In the after-story Lineage and Legacies, the monster population has become an epidemic, forcing the party to reunite and investigate the cause.
+Hypothesizing that the eleth from Fodra is influencing the monsters, they travel there and discover that Fodra's core has reactivated and is sentient, seeking revenge on humans for Fodra's environmental decay.
+The party defeats Fodra's soldiers, the "Little Queens", and have the reawakened Lambda absorb Fodra's consciousness before he returns to his deep sleep in order to dispel Fodra's hatred, as Asbel had done for him.
+The party separates and returns to their daily lives, with Asbel proposing to Cheria and the pair adopting Sophie as their daughter.
+In the distant future, Sophie shares the story of the party's adventures with Asbel and Cheria's great-great-grandson.